Advance Care Planning (ACP)

 - Do you wish for your organs and/or tissues to be donated, if possible, when you die?

-- Print the Taranaki DHB Summary of my Advance Care Plan document and read through thoroughly.
+- Print the Summary of my Advance Care Plan document and read through thoroughly.

-- Fill out the Taranaki DHB Summary of my Advance Care Plan form (see below: Filling out my Advance Care Plan).
+- Fill out the Summary of my Advance Care Plan form (see below: Filling out my Advance Care Plan).

 - Make an appointment to discuss ACP with your chosen health professional.

-If you are making an appointment with your GP, let them know in advance that your appointment is for an ACP discussion.
+If you are making an appointment with your GP and/or practice nurse, let them know in advance that your appointment is for an ACP discussion.
 This will help to ensure that the appointment is long enough.
-It will also give your GP the chance to prepare before you arrive.
-Your ACP discussion with your GP might require more than one appointment.
-ACP is new to Taranaki, and not all general practice teams currently offer this service.
-Consider making a will and appointing an Enduring Power of Attorney (EPoA) .
+It will also give your GP and/or practice nurse the chance to prepare before you arrive.
+Your ACP discussion with your GP and/or practice nurse might require more than one appointment.
+You may wish to consider making a will and appointing an Enduring Power of Attorney (EPoA).

 Filling out my Advance Care Plan

-A Taranaki DHB-specific Summary of my Advance Care Plan form has been developed.
+A Taranaki-specific Summary of my Advance Care Plan (PDF 167 KB) form has been developed.
 Feel free to print this form and complete it.
 Ideally use a black pen, this ensures it is clearer when copies are made.

 Question 1 (Page 1): Asks for your NHI number.
 You may not know this number which is fine.
 Just ensure that your full name, date of birth and address is clearly written and correct.